meyer-archives/grunt-colorswap/README.md

 Filters have two required methods, `init` and `processColor`.

 The first method, `init`, validates instruction strings, and has only one parameter: the instruction string.
 An error should be thrown if the filter is called (`set …`), but the instruction string is something the filter doesn’t understand (`set hungry to true`).
+This method is expected to return `true` if everything went alright.

 The second and last method, `processColor`, is what does the per-color manipulation. `processColor` receives one argument: a Chromath object representing the color to be modified. `processColor` is expected to return a Chromath object as well.